sttts/enhancements-1/apiserver/encrypting-data-at-datastore-layer.md

 A transition only takes place when all API servers have converged to the same revision, are running, and hence use the same encryption configuration.

 - ->1: a new key secret is created if
-  - encryption is enabled via the API or
+  - encryption is being enabled via the API or
   - a new **to-be-encrypted** resource shows up or
   - the `EncryptionType` in the API does not match with the newest existing key or
   - based on time (once a **week** is the proposed rotation interval).